 Overnight cruise on Doubtful Sound

-From Queenstown, heading to Te Anau, we take the Milford Highway up the Eglinton Valley.
+After departing from Queenstown or meeting in Te Anau, we take the Milford Highway up the Eglinton Valley.
 Winding through the mountains; past dark, brooding lakes and mossy beech forests, perched at impossibly steep slopes, we arrive at Milford Sound.
 Milford Sound is one of the country's most iconic locations, granite peaks soar more than a mile above the dark waters of the fjord.
 Huge waterfalls tumble down into the sea giving the area a scale and grandeur that has to be seen to be believed.
 A night here provide the chances to capture a dramatic light over Mitre Peak at both sunrise and sunset, from a variety of locations.